AlexsLemonade/refinebio-js/auto-publish.md

 - The [**`name`**](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#name) property is used to deifne the name of a workflow which will be used in our Github repository's [actions page](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#viewing-the-activity-for-a-workflow-run).
 - The [**`on`**](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#on) property is used to define the event.
 In our case, we use the [`release`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#release) event to trigger a workflow to automatically publish the package when we [create a new release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) in our Github repository.
 With that, the `Activity types` of the [`release`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#release) event is set to `created`.
 - The [**`jobs`**](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobs) property is used to define tasks to run when the workflow is triggered.
 In a workflow, we can any number of jobs which run in parallel.
 A [unique identifier](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_id) is assigned to each job and each job runs in a separate new instance of the virtual enviromnent specified by [`runs-on`](https://docs.github.com/en/actions/using-jobs/choosing-the-runner-for-a-job).
 - The [**`steps`**](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idsteps) property is used to define a set of tasks to run in a job.
 Any number of steps can be added in a single job and those steps are excecuted in the order in which they are defined.
 A step can [run commands](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsrun) using the operating system's shell and [use an action](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsuses).
-We can also assign a [`name`](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idsteps) to each step to display in [actions page](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#viewing-the-activity-for-a-workflow-run).
+We can also assign a [`name`](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idsteps) to each step to display in the [actions page](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#viewing-the-activity-for-a-workflow-run).

 The below workflow publishes our local package to the [public npm registry](https://docs.npmjs.com/about-the-public-npm-registry) upon a new release if [CI tests](https://docs.github.com/en/actions/automating-builds-and-tests/about-continuous-integration) pass.